jr0w3/GLPI_install_script/README.md

 This script was written in order to quickly install the latest version of GLPI (currently 10.0.05) on Ubuntu & Debian servers.

-The script will install, Apache, MariaDB, PHP and dependencies, the latest version from the [Official GLPI repo](https://github.com/glpi-project/glpi) and configure the database for you.
+The script will install, Apache, MariaDB, PHP and dependencies, and download and install the latest version from the [Official GLPI repo](https://github.com/glpi-project/glpi) and configure the database for you.
 Once the script is executed, the only thing you have to do will be to connect to GLPI.

+The installation of GLPI is done without SSL.
+If you need to open access to GLPI from the outside and/or an SSL certificate, I recommend that you use a reverse proxy.

+⚠️ It is strongly recommended to run this script on a fresh install.

 ### Default accounts
 | Login | Password | Role |